kumarhiranya/aiml/README.md

 # aiml
-Projects related to AI and ML.
+Personal projects related to AI and ML.